-Calls, momo transactions: How Kwaku Frimpong plotted match-fixing scheme with Nii Amoah
+Calls, MoMo transactions: How Kwaku Frimpong plotted match-fixing scheme with Nii Amoah

 After what appeared to be a long-wait, the Ghana Football Association have released the verdict on the fixed match between AshantiGold and Inter Allies, and oh, it is damning.

-The verdict by the Disciplinary Committee gives a thorough and detailed account of how officials of Ashgold led by the chairman of the club, Kwaku Frimpong and one Emmanuel Armah of Ashgold plotted and pulled of a disgraceful match-fixing transaction in Ghana football.
+The verdict by the Disciplinary Committee gives a thorough and detailed account of how officials of Ashgold led by the chairman of the club, Kwaku Frimpong and one Emmanuel Nii Amoah of Ashgold plotted and pulled of a disgraceful match-fixing transaction in Ghana football.

 The committee in its ruling, captures negotiations by the various parties who schemed to manipulate the result of the match.